 Ontario regulates GHG emissions from large industrial emitters through its Emission Performance Standards ("EPS") program.
-The federal government has accepted Ontario's EPS program as an alternative to the federal backstop.
-Despite Ontario's previous announcement that it intended to develop an offset trading program, it is currently unclear if and when Ontario will develop an offset trading system as part of its EPS program.
+Under the EPS program, if a covered facility's emissions exceed its annual emissions limit, it can achieve compliance by purchasing excess emissions units from the provincial government or by using tradeable emissions performance units that are distributed to facilities whose emissions are below their limits.
+Despite Ontario's previous announcement that it intended to develop an offset trading program, Ontario indicated in April 2024 that it is not proposing to develop a policy for offsets at this time.
+It is currently unclear if and when Ontario will develop an offset trading system as part of its EPS program.

-Quebec has a cap and trade program that allows large emitters to use emissions offsets to offset their greenhouse gas emissions above a cap.
+Quebec has a cap and trade program that allows large emitters to use emissions offsets to offset their GHG emissions above a cap.
 Quebec's emission offset program is linked to California through the Western Climate Initiative ("WCI").

 In 2023, Nova Scotia replaced its cap and trade system with an OPBS, which applies to all facilities that generate 50,000 tonnes or more of GHG emissions per year from specified activities.
-The federal government has accepted Nova Scotia's OPBS as an alternative to the federal backstop.
-It is also linked to California through the WCI.
+Nova Scotia is also a participating WCI jurisdiction.